nonk123/sanity/README.md

 ## Misc. usage

-You can check for the `__prod` boolean in your templates to exclude e.g. analytics from local builds:
+You can check for the `__prod` boolean in your templates to exclude e.g. analytics from dev builds:

 ```html
 {% if __prod %}